hexrcs/201912-rdberlin-node-cli-talk/README.md

 ---

-Text based CLI tools are wonderful.
+Text-based CLI tools are great.
 They are fast, lightweight, and universally accessible.
-Best of all - building them in modern JavaScript is a delightful experience.

-After a quick overview of the history of CLI tools and how they really work, you will be introduced to the Node.js ecosystem for building CLI tools.
-We will then take a deeper look at Ink v2 - a super awesome library that allows us to use React and Flexbox to create complex, dynamic, and interactive command-line interfaces.
+But what does CLI have to do with React?
+In this lightning talk, we will have a look at Ink - a wonderful custom React renderer that allows us to use Flexbox to create excellent command-line interfaces with ease.
+Want to create a companion CLI tool for the next big thing that you are working on?
+Build it with React!

 ## Usage